linux-cultist/venv-selector.nvim/README.md

 		-- name (default: venv) - The name of the venv directories to look for. name = "venv", -- NOTE: You can also use a lua table here for multiple names: {"venv", ".venv"}`

 		-- fd_binary_name (default: fd) - The name of the fd binary on your system.
-For dabian based distro like Ubuntu -- fd_binary_name for you might be `fdfind` fd_binary_name = "fd"
+Some Debian based Linux Distributions like Ubuntu use ´fdfind´. fd_binary_name = "fd"
 		})
 	end